 Non-Institutional Scholarships (To Top)

 There may be a number of privately-funded scholarship opportunities available to you from local sources.
 Contact your counselor for information on possible scholarship sources.
 Students and parents should also check with their employers to see whether some type of assistance programs may exist.
-The Office of Student Financial Aid also occasionally receives information from specific non-institutional scholarship sources.
+The Office of Financial Aid, Scholarships, & Veterans Services also occasionally receives information from specific non-institutional scholarship sources.

 Should you receive a non-institutional (non-ESU) scholarship, we ask that you notify us of the amount and source of the award.
 By law, we must include the award as part of your financial aid package.

-The following website has been compiled by the Office of Student Financial Aid and Scholarships to help you identify additional sources of scholarships including various scholarship searches:
+The following website has been compiled by the Office of Financial Aid, Scholarships, & Veterans Services to help you identify additional sources of scholarships including various scholarship searches:

 Phi Theta Kappa Membership Scholarship (To Top)

-New transfers starting at ESU each fall, who have been active members of Phi Theta Kappa, are eligible for a one time $1,000 award.
-All-Kansas Academic Team members are eligible for an additional one-time award of $500 for an overall PTK scholarship of $1,500.
+New transfers starting at ESU each fall and spring, who have been active members of Phi Theta Kappa, are eligible for the PTK Member Scholarship.

-To receive the award; apply for admission to ESU at http://www.emporia.edu/admissions/apply.htm and apply for the Transfer Hornet Scholarship at http://www.emporia.edu/admissions/scholarships/hornet-scholarship.htm then send your transcripts and PTK information to the Admissions Office.
+To receive the award; apply for admission to ESU at http://www.emporia.edu/admissions/apply.htm, and send your transcripts and PTK membership information to the Admissions Office.
+For students starting in the Fall 2014 semester, the other half of the award will be awarded if 10 hours are successfully completed with a 2.5 GPA.
 For more information, please contact the Admissions office by email or by calling 877.468.6378.

 Shepherd Scholarship (To Top)

-Deadline of March 1.
-Must be a continuing undergraduate student with a minimum 60 hours, 3.50 cumulative GPA, two faculty letters of recommendation, sample of best scholarly work, letter of application and transcript.
-Contact the ESU Honors Program Director, William Clamurro, for more information at (620) 341-5899, or visit the website at http://www.emporia.edu/honors/shepherd-scholars.html
+Must be a continuing undergraduate student with a minimum 60 hours, two faculty letters of recommendation, sample of best scholarly work, letter of application and transcript.
+Contact the ESU Honors Program Director, Dr. Gary Wyatt, for more information at (620) 341-5899, or visit the website at http://www.emporia.edu/honors/students/shepherd-scholars.html

 State of Kansas Scholarships (To Top)